ed-tech-jim/joy-of-code/posts/svelte-5-for-beginners/svelte-5-for-beginners.md

 Derived values are lazy evaluted.
 The derived value only updates when it changes and not when their dependencies change.

 The last rune you should know about is the `$effect` rune.
-Effects are functions that run when the component mounts and when their dependencies change.
-You can also return a function from an effect which reruns when the effect dependencies change, or when the component unmounts.
+Effects are functions that run when the component is added (mounted) and when their dependencies change.
+You can also return a function from an effect which reruns when the effect dependencies change, or when the component removed (unmounted).

 **Effects don't need a dependency array** because of how signals work — if a reactive value is read inside of an effect, it will be tracked and the effect will rerun when the tracked value changes: